senzing-garage/knowledge-base/proposals/community-forum-comparison.md

 ## Sub-Reddit?

-Back to the question are we looking for or community engagement?
+Back to the question are we looking for public support or community engagement?
-__public support__  NOT community engagement behavior.